Aeon (band): Aeons Black and God Ends Here (2012–present)

 The band released Aeons Black in late 2012.
-In 2013, it was announced that drummer Malkki was expecting twins, and thus he decided to take a break from Aeon.
-His spot was temporarily filled by Emil Wiksten.
-However, as of January 28, 2013, Wiksten has replaced Malkki permanently.
-Later in 2013, it was announced that bassist Marcus Edvardsson had stepped down in order to focus more on his other band Souldrainer.
+In 2013, it was announced that drummer Malkki was expecting twins and decided to take a break from Aeon.
+Emil Wiksten temporarily filled his spot.
+As of January 28, 2013, Wiksten has replaced Malkki permanently.
+Later in 2013, it was announced that bassist Marcus Edvardsson had stepped down to focus on his other band, Souldrainer.
 His replacement is Tony Östman.
 In October 2013, Daniel Dlimi left the band.
-He was replaced by Ronnie Björnström, who had produced Aeons Black, in January 2014.
-Björnström, in turn, departed from Aeon in March 2015, for health reasons.
+He was replaced with Ronnie Björnström, who had produced Aeons Black, in January 2014.
+Björnström, in turn, departed Aeon in March 2015, for health reasons.
 Dlimi returned to the band in September 2019.
-In late 2020, Dark Funeral drummer Janne Jaloma was announced as the session drummer who would perform on the band's upcoming album.
+In late 2020, Dark Funeral drummer Janne Jaloma was announced as the session drummer who would perform on the band's then-upcoming album.

-On August 17, 2021, the band announced their first album in nearly nine years, God Ends Here, which was released on October 15.
+On August 17, 2021, the band announced their first album in nearly nine years, God Ends Here, released on October 15.

 Musical style and reception

-Aeon's music is composed by Nilsson and Dlimi; the lyrics are written by Dahlström.
+Nilsson and Dlimi compose Aeon's music.
+Dahlström writes the lyrics.
 According to Allmusic, Aeon plays "uncommonly intense, technically proficient, high-velocity brand of death metal".
-Alex Webster of Cannibal Corpse stated: "Aeon's musicianship is among the best in death metal, but their songwriting is what truly sets them apart.
+Alex Webster of Cannibal Corpse stated, "Aeon's musicianship is among the best in death metal, but their songwriting is what truly sets them apart.
 It's rare to find a death metal band that is simultaneously crushingly brutal and infectiously catchy."
-Nilsson stated: "Tom [Dahlström] has had his problems with Jehovah's Witnesses who live[d] by him when he was a little younger.
+Nilsson stated, "Tom [Dahlström] has had his problems with Jehovah's Witnesses who live[d] by him when he was a little younger.
 They actually were visiting him a lot, trying to convert him to Christian", which resulted in Aeon's anti-Christian lyrics.

+Despite the band's Swedish nationality, Metal Hammer noted that the band's "brand of death metal just doesn’t sound that Swedish at all."